hayhuhin/workers_crm/README.md

 ## Overview

-Brief description of your CRM application and its key features.
+Enterprise size CRM application with large scalability.
+This CRM can handle workers tasks and leads, the application is structured into departments.

 ## Table of Contents